 Of course, what had changed wasn’t Paris at all.
 It was me.
-My arrogance, so strong in the past, had diminished, and I realised that this place, like every other, owed me nothing.
+My arrogance, so strong in the past, had diminished, and I realised this place, like every other, owed me nothing.

-It was nobody else’s fault that I couldn’t speak French or understand how things work.
+It was nobody else’s fault I couldn’t speak French, or understand how things work.
 The world didn’t revolve around me, and that was my problem to deal with.
 Once I lost my ugly sense of entitlement, the world became a much better place to be in.
 It was a valuable lesson.

 As adults, we’re taught to hide our feelings.
 We act professionally at work, keeping our thoughts to ourselves.
 We get hurt in relationships, losing our trust of others.
 In New Zealand in particular, men are supposed to be strong, taciturn and emotionally stunted.
-Over time our horizons narrow, and we close our eyes and our hearts to new experiences.
+Over time, our horizons narrow, and we close our eyes and our hearts to new experiences.

 Screw that.
 The more I travel, the more excited I become.
-I have regained the child-like sense of wonder that so easily disappears when you "act like an adult".
+I’ve regained the child-like sense of wonder that so easily disappears when you “act like an adult”.
 I laugh when I’m happy and cry when I’m sad.
 I sing in the shower and dance in the rain.
 I stand in front of a waterfall and stare, open-mouthed and silent, at just how incredibly damn beautiful it is.

 Open your heart.
 Life becomes much more beautiful when you do.

-As life has continued I’ve found myself making plans less and less, travel or otherwise.
+As life has continued, I’ve found myself making plans less and less, travel or otherwise.
 I never end up sticking to them anyway, and they stop me having those wonderful random experiences that turn up if I just let them.

 Plan less.
 Live more.

 For some reason, I used to walk around with a permanent frown.
 Maybe it was low self esteem, maybe it was a general lack of happiness in my life, maybe it was something else entirely.
-I don’t really know why I did it, but I do know that it had very predictable results.
+I don’t really know why I did it, but I do know it had very predictable results.

-After travelling for a while, I noticed that I’d adopted a different approach.
+After travelling for a while, I noticed I’d adopted a different approach.
 Smiling.
 Because I often didn’t have the benefit of a common language, I had to resort to body language and a cheerful expression on my face.
 Suddenly I was making new friends and acquaintances.
 People would approach me for a chat where they never had before, or be happy to do me a favour without even asking.

-It seems like such a simple thing, but learning to smile at strangers has been one of the most rewarding changes that travel has made in my life.
-While I wouldn’t recommend it in every situation – solo females may want to think twice about smiling at men they don’t know in some parts of the world, for instance – in general it’s an easy route to new friendships and experiences.
+It seems like such a simple thing, but learning to smile at strangers has been one of the most rewarding changes travel has made in my life.
+While I wouldn’t recommend it in every situation — solo females may want to think twice about smiling at men they don’t know in some parts of the world, for instance — in general it’s an easy route to new friendships and experiences.

 Give it a go.

 As a young adult, I was seriously uptight.
-When things weren’t going my way I’d view it as a personal insult.
-How dare the bus not turn up, the movie tickets go up in price or my hamburger be cold.
+When things weren’t going my way, I’d view it as a personal insult.
+How dare the bus not turn up, the movie tickets go up in price, or my hamburger be cold.
 I’d fume, shout and rage about the smallest things.
 It wasn’t pretty.

 These days, things go wrong all the time.
 Missed flights, broken ferries, no accommodation, a tsunami — all of those things have happened in the last few months, and many more beside.
 These have potential to be real problems, but my reaction now is quite different.
 A raised pulse, a couple of deep breaths, and then just dealing with it.
 This didn’t happen overnight — it took many bad travel days to achieve a degree of ambivalence about it all.

-The good thing with learning how to deal with the bigger stuff is that it taught me to not care at all about the small stuff.
+The good thing with learning how to deal with the bigger stuff is it taught me to not care at all about the small stuff.
 More and more of life’s annoyances seem to fall into that category.

-I used to think that education was something that happened in classrooms and lecture theatres.
+I used to think education was something that happened in classrooms and lecture theatres.
 Once I got my degree, I thought, I could get rid of the books and be done with the whole learning thing.

-Well, I sold the books alright, but it turned out that I didn’t stop learning once I walked through the university gates for the last time.
+Well, I sold the books alright, but it turned out I didn’t stop learning once I walked through the university gates for the last time.
 If anything, that’s when I started.